 - Medications: Aspirin, diuretics, beta-blockers, benzodiazepines

 The most effective general dose recommendation is 3 mg, 30 minutes before you want to fall asleep.
 Dosing ranges from .5mg to 20mg depending on how deficient you are and your unique health history.
-5-HTP can be taken with melatonin to enhance sleep quality.
+5-HTP can be taken with melatonin to enhance sleep quality but the 5-HTP product must contain vitamin B6.

 If you wake up in the middle of the night then you may do best on a time-released melatonin product that slowly secretes melatonin into the bloodstream while you sleep.